Click on the Indicators below for More Information

 Data Interpretation:

-Time series: This time series shows the average number of beach closure days in the Great Lakes region from 2000 to 2022.
+Time series: This time series shows the average number of beach closure days in the Great Lakes from 2000 to 2023.
 During the last five years, there has been no notable trend and values have remained within the 10th and 90th percentiles of all observed data in the time series.

 Indicator and source information: